Jasimahmedq2/m360ict_nodejs_task/README.md

+## M360ICT

-## Admin panel backend
+## technologies
+- Nodejs
+- ExpressJs,
+- TypeScritp,
+- Postgresql
+- Knex

-### The process to run this project on the local machine
+## Process to run the website locally

-- clone the project first
+- clone the repository `git clone repository link`
-- navigate to the project by `cd project name`
+- navigate the repository `cd repository name`
-- install all packages `npm install or yarn install`
+- install all the packages by `npm install || yarn install`
-- you have to add all envernment varialbe in the `.env` file
+- `npm run dev` to start the project
-- npm run dev